 This page contains information, including links to slides and other resources, connected to the OLLI course I conducted in the Spring of 2019 on local (Berkshire) history.
 I had chosen six locales where I had become acquainted with the properties discussed by hiking or horseback riding on them.
 I became curious about their history, and the research I did became the basis for this course.

 Please note that nearly all of the material here is copyrighted, either by me or by my sources, and is intended to be used solely for educational purposes.
 I have tried to acknowledge all the help I received, from my students and others.
 Apologies to anyone I may have inadvertently failed to thank.

-I’m pleased to announce that my course has been “sold out” in that enrollment has now reached the capacity of the facility where it is being conducted.
+I’m pleased to say that my course was “sold out” in that enrollment reached the capacity of the facility where it was being conducted.

-So, this may be a pirouette for the grandstand, but here is a link to an interview I did to help publicize the course.
-I’m leaving the following information intact, although the registration link is now moot since registration is closed.
-A big “Thank you!” to everyone who signed up, and I’m looking forward to a fun semester.
+So, this may seem like a pirouette for the grandstand, but here is a link to an interview I did to help publicize the course.

 The Spring 2019 OLLI catalog is available here in pdf format.